thaynnara007/ArtForAll-Frontend/README.md

 > ArtForAll is an application that is being developing for Principios de Desenvolvimento Web course from UFCG.

 ---

+# Usage

+- allows a user to register and login in site (authentication complete)
+- allows a user to see their profile, letting them edit their profile picture and the background of their profile.
+- allows a user to see their information, at the about page
+- allows a user to register how many arts they want to ( it will be saved on the data base (mongoDB and firebase ))
+- allows a user to see details about all of the arts that they had registered( comunication between brothers components )
+- allows a user to search for one of their arts, in the search field at their profile(comunication between brothers components )
+- allows a user to do logout from the site

+---
 ## Installation